Sabrinas Organizing

 One or Two Page Per Day Planner for daily activities

 One or two-day page-per-day planners work great for activities at the moment.
-This planner could have a top 3 goals for the day section that absolutely need finishing up.
+This planner could have a top 3 goals for the day section that needs to be completed.

 Top 3 Goals section and to do section